03 Aug

 Environmental impact

 On the surface, American Eagle seems to be dedicated to sustainability.
 In practice, however, it appears to be doing very little to reduce its environmental impact.
-While it has set an absolute target to reduce greenhouse gas emissions generated from its own operations and supply chain, there is no evidence it is on track to meet its target.
+While it has set a science-based target to reduce greenhouse gas emissions generated from its own operations and supply chain, there is no evidence it is on track to meet its target.

 Labour conditions